hyperwallet/hyperwallet-ios-ui-sdk/README.md

 ### Setup the UI Style
 HyperwalletUISDK provides default themes for all the modules(e.g. TransferMethod, Receipt).
-If you import HyperwalletUISDK, in order to apply all the default themes, firstly you will have to call ThemeManager.applyTheme which will apply the basic theme.
-Secondly, you need to apply the themes for all the modules in HyperwalletUISDK.
+If you import HyperwalletUISDK, in order to apply the default theme, you will have to call `ThemeManager.applyTheme()` which will apply the basic theme to ProcessingView and SpinnerView.
+If you want Hyperwallet custom theme for UINavigationBar then add `ThemeManager.applyToUINavigationBar()`
 For example:
 ```swift
 ...